dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 ## Adding Assigned Categories

-TODO: Two sentences about "what is AC"?
-Assigned Categories can be added by either using the **Assigned Categories** dimension from the dimension menu or by accessing the **Add Assigned Categories** option from the `Data` dimension's context menu (not available for `Gauge`, `Year over year` or `Single value`).
+Assigned Categories is a composite dimension that represents associated category option combinations to the selected data element's category combination.
+This can be added by either using the **Assigned Categories** dimension from the dimension menu or by accessing the **Add Assigned Categories** option from the `Data` dimension's context menu (not available for `Gauge`, `Year over year` or `Single value`).

 ![](resources/images/data-visualizer/data-visualizer-axis-management-menu-option.png)